Best Funeral Plans: A thoughtful investment

 Is over 50s life assurance the solution?

 Daytime television would have you believe that it is the solution, but is this right?

-I’ll consider three levels of cover, as follows:
+I’ll consider two levels of cover, as follows:

 Based on Sun Life’s online quote calculator, the following is the outcome (cover being the nearest amount to the above targets):